PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ## Sodium

-Sodium is the best client side optimization mod at the moment and it's highly raccomended.
+Sodium is the best client side optimization mod at the moment and it's highly recommended.

 To install in PolyMC, create a fabric instance, then go to the mods tab and click "Download Mods".
 There, click on Sodium, click mod for download and then Ok